Call now in confidence immediate help & advice 24/7

 The ASAM (American Society of Addiction Medicine)[28] uses a range of factors and dimensions to determine if someone is suitable to be admitted into rehab.

-Dimension 1 – Detox History and Potential
+Dimension 1 of Rehab – Detox History and Potential

 If you want to be admitted to a rehab centre in the Devon area, then it’s important for healthcare professionals to understand how likely it is that you’ll complete a detox programme.

 They will look at both your detox history and potential, by looking at how many times you’ve tried to detox in the past.
-This will help the team to determine what kind of treatment options are best for you.
+This will help the team to determine what kind of rehab treatment options are best for you.

-Dimension 2 – Physical Well-being
+Dimension 2 of Rehab – Physical Well-being

 Before you can be admitted to a rehab centre Devon, healthcare professionals will want to assess your physical well-being.
 They will want to know about any underlying physical health issues so that they can treat your detox and withdrawal symptoms properly and safely.

-Dimension 3 – Mental Well-being
+Dimension 3 of Rehab – Mental Well-being

-Dimension 4 – Your Commitment
+Dimension 4 of Rehab – Your Commitment

 If you want to be admitted to a rehab centre in Devon, then you will need to be committed to the cause.
 On admission, this will also be assessed.

-Dimension 5 – Relapse History
+Dimension 5 of Rehab – Relapse History

-Dimension 6 – Home Environment
+Dimension 6 of Rehab – Home Environment

 In order to ensure that you are able to remain sober when you leave rehab, the team will try to determine what your home environment looks like.
 This is because there are often a lot of unhelpful triggers at home.

-Once the professionals have assessed you on these six dimensions, your addiction will be categorised into a mild, moderate or severe addiction.
+Once the rehab professionals have assessed you on these six dimensions, your addiction will be categorised into a mild, moderate or severe addiction.

 Start the admissions process for a drug and alcohol rehab in Devon today by calling us on 0800 088 66 86